VillagerUnknown/Platform/README.md

 **Optional Features:**

+* Enable player profile caching.
+(Enabled by default.)
+* Flush cache on server restart.
+(Enabled by default.)
 * Welcome messages for new and returning players.
 (Disabled by default.)
 * Notice in chat when players can sleep.
 (Disabled by default.)
 * Notice in chat with death coordinates for players.
 (Disabled by default.)
+* Bed interactions always clear weather.
+(Disabled by default.)
+* Bed interactions clear weather at night.
+(Disabled by default.)
+* Hide nametags.
+(Disabled by default.)
+* Hide player nametags.
+(Disabled by default.)

 **Commands:**

-* /villagerunknown-platform-help - Reveals Support Link
+* `/villagerunknown-platform-help` - Reveals Support Link
-* /villagerunknown-platform-reload - Reloads VU Mods
+* `/villagerunknown-platform-reload` - Reloads VU Mods
-* /villagerunknown-platform-worldspawn - Reveals World Spawn Location and Radius
+* `/villagerunknown-platform-worldspawn` - Reveals World Spawn Location and Radius

-**Options:**

-* Enable Villager Comments
-* Enable Commands
-* Enable Command Feedback Sounds
-* Enable Welcome Message
-* Welcome Message New (for New Players)
-* Welcome Message Returning (for Returning Players)
-* Enable Sleep Notice
-* Sleep Notice Message
-* Enable Death Coordinate Notice
+* `/villagerunknown-platform-flushcaches` - Empties caches (player profile caching, etc.)

 ## Support